 Why This Bill Is So Important

 Being able to prevent unwanted pregnancy should be easy.
 Having limited access to transportation or even just a busy schedule makes it difficult to guarantee that you can get your next month's pack on time.
 It is a hassle to have to go to the pharmacy monthly.
 This logistical challenge can lead to missed pills and unwanted pregnancies.
-Being able to maintain a year's supply of birth control means taking away some of the stress and allows women to prevent or allow pregnancy on their own terms, at the right time.
+Maintaining a year’s supply of birth control at home reduces that stress and gives women the ability to prevent or allow pregnancy on their own terms, at the right time.

 Nora G., Anchorage